lmyint/lesliemyint.org/content/writing/index.md

 This digital garden allows me to do just that.

 By writing, I gently tuck my ideas into the earth as seeds so that roots can take hold.
 Some of those seeds will flourish into flowers that I want to share with others.
-But many will just take root, intertwine, and sprout into chaos.
-And I wouldn't have it any other way.
+But many will just take root, intertwine, and sprout into chaos that I'll eventually have to cull away.

+The best way to explore the garden is to take a look at my [[writing/favorite problems|favorite problems]].
+My favorite problems are a set of the biggest questions on my mind and serve as a bird's eye view of my writing.
+You'll find links to specific topics on that page.

-If you want to peek into my stream of consciousness, take a look at my [[writing/daily seeds|daily seeds]].
+If you want to peek into my messy stream of consciousness, take a look at my [[writing/daily seeds|daily seeds]].

-If you want to explore a more curated collection of ideas, take a look at the entry points below:

-- **What are the biggest questions on my mind?** Take a look at my [[writing/12 favorite problems|12 favorite problems]].
-If any of these resonate with you, let's connect!
-- **How can learning be inspirational, joyful, and effective for students?
-How can teaching be inspirational, joyful, and fulfilling for teachers?** Take a look at my [[writing/teaching and learning|teaching and learning]] page.
-- **How can I nurture a healthy soul?** What are the parts of [[writing/a beautiful life|a beautiful life]]?
-- **Can we do better than books?** Books and articles (linear knowledge forms) are poor forms for *safeguarding* knowledge.
-On this front, I think a lot about [[writing/graph-based knowledge representations|graph-based knowledge representations]].

 <style>
 .page-listing {display: none;}